Home | About | Writeups |

 If we try to send our shellcode to the server, we will quickly see that some of our characters dont get sent properly.

-On closer inspection, all characters that are above the ascii range 0x80 will not reach our target.
+On closer inspection, all characters that are above the ascii range 0x80

 This happens because the assembly bootloader code is designed to receive input from a keyboard, not a server connection, and qemu respects that.